The International Institute for Improvement in Veterinary Ethics (IIIVE) Planned for Mid-2026 Launch

 ____________

-Why the IIIVE is Not 'Just Another Ethics Committee'
+Why the International Institute for Improved Veterinary Ethics (IIIVE) is Not 'Just Another Ethics Committee'

-It is essential to the mission that the IIIVE not be seen as just one more largely ineffective, academia-based, or sold-out-to-industry "ethics committee."
+It is essential to the foundational purpose of the Institute that IIIVE not be seen as just one more largely ineffective, academia-based, or sold-out-to-industry "ethics committee".

 These bodies lack the one thing required for true reform: the raw, unvarnished insight into the very human, and the very lasting, impacts of breached - or, in the case that has given birth to the IIIVE, totally absent - ethics at both the institutional and individual veterinarian levels.